 Does Ginger Come Back Every Year?

 In tropical climates, ginger is perennial.
 In the UK, growing ginger as an annual is more common unless protected from cold.
+After all, ginger does grow very quickly.

 Using and Storing Ginger